What Is the Declining Balance Method of Assets Depreciation?

 Advantages of the Declining Balance Method

-(ii) Simple Method.
-The method is simple to understand and easy to follow.
+2. Simple Method: An important strength of the declining balance method is that it is simple to understand and easy to follow.

 Disadvantages of Declining Balance Method

-(i) No Zero Value.
-The value of the asset cannot be brought down to zero under his method.
+1. No Zero Value: The value of assets cannot be brought down to zero under this method.

-First of all, under the declining balance method, we need to calculate the depreciation rate using the straight-line method of depreciation via the following formula:
+Under the declining balance method, it is first necessary to calculate the depreciation rate using the straight-line method of depreciation.
+To do so, use the following formula:

-Now the final step is to calculate the depreciation expense using the following formula:
+The final step is to calculate the depreciation expense using:

 Depreciation expense = Remaining book value × Accelerated depreciation rate

-The following examples show the application of double and 150 percent declining-balance methods to calculate the asset’s depreciation:
+The following examples show the application of the double and 150% declining balance methods to calculate asset depreciation.